esnvidia/distil_whisper_hf2_triton/README.md

 Thanks to the authors of the TRT-LLM, sherpa and Triton-ASR-Client repos for their contribution.
 Heavily used their contributions to show how a distil whisper model from huggingface can be converted to a `.pt` format, then optimized with TRT-LLM, loaded/served into Triton, and send requests.

-WER needs improvement.
-Filed issue w/ TRT-LLM team.
+WER on librispeech_asr was 3%